Abandon a gift in a Will to keep the pension?

 Centrelink benefits are worthless compared to my children divorcing and going bankrupt

-My personal view is that clients fixate on getting a pension or benefit from the government.
-They say, ‘It is my right after paying taxes all my life to get something back from the government’.
+In my opinion, clients often focus on securing a pension or government benefit.
+They say, ‘It is my right, after paying taxes all my life, to get something back from the government’.

-I would not personally hand over millions of dollars of assets 6 years before I intend to retire.
+I would not personally hand over millions of dollars’ worth of assets six years before I intend to retire.
 Forget about the Capital Gains tax and the stamp duty, what if you run out of money yourself?
-Rather, after my wife and I die, through our 3-Generation Testamentary Trust Mirror Wills our children get our wealth with:
+Rather, after my wife and I die, through our 3-Generation Testamentary Trust Mirror Wills, our children get our wealth with:

 That is worth a lot more to me than the short-term gain of a pension.